apache/comdev-site/source/contributors/becomingacommitter.md

 Any community participant can vote on the release -- including you!

-Although only PMC members' votes officially count towards the final vote tally, your vote is important for several reasons.
+Although only PMC members' votes officially count towards the final vote tally, your ewview of the release candidate and vote are important for several reasons.

 * Help ensure it's a good release by potentially finding problems that benefit the entire community
 * Build trust in the project community by demonstrating your engagement and interest